- Jiddu Krishnamurti (Author)

 Everything we do is done only for the sake of pleasure.

-Even when you say you want pain, you are secretly desiring pleasure.
+Even when you say you want pain, you secretly desire pleasure.

-Most people think it's bad to desire pleasure.
-They say 'pleasure is bad.'
+Most people think it’s not good to desire pleasure.
+They say ‘pleasure is bad.’

 Pleasure is often associated with fulfilling heavenly desires like money, status, prestige, power, etc.